dfhoughton/ranagrams/README.md

   poler patent

 Because so many anagrams are available, you are likely to want to focus your search.
-Ranagrams provides several options to facilitate this.
+Rana provides several options to facilitate this.

 --words-in